-12. Office of Child & Youth Protection Support
+13. Office of Child & Youth Protection Support

-- 12.1 The Office of Child & Youth Protection exists to support and serve the Local Administrators and their supervisors in their effort to provide a Safe Environment for minors.
+- 13.1 The Office of Child & Youth Protection exists to support and serve the Local Administrators and their supervisors in their effort to provide a Safe Environment for minors.
 Questions about the Child & Youth Protection Requirements should be directed to the Director of Child & Youth Protection for the Diocese.
-Technical questions regarding the VIRTUS online interface should also be directed to the Director of Child & Youth Protection. - 12.2 Support visits shall be made by the Director of Child & Youth Protection in-person or virtually no less than every three (3) years to assist Local Administrators with the responsibility of adhering to the requirements of the Charter and other diocesan policies.
+Technical questions regarding the VIRTUS online interface should also be directed to the Director of Child & Youth Protection. - 13.2 Support visits shall be made by the Director of Child & Youth Protection in-person or virtually no less than every three (3) years to assist Local Administrators with the responsibility of adhering to the requirements of the Charter and other diocesan policies.
 The Diocesan Self-Insurance Support Checklist will be used during the visit.
-Additional visits will be scheduled on an as-needed basis. - 12.3 The Bishop of the Diocese, in his sole discretion, reserves the right, to audit any entity that adheres to these Policies regarding their compliance to these Policies.
+Additional visits will be scheduled on an as-needed basis.
+Onsite support visits from the Office of Child & Youth Protection will include, but is not limited to, reviewing compliance with these Policies, observing classrooms, after care programs, and other child serving ministries, and surveying or otherwise speaking to employees and volunteers of the parish program about CYP compliance. - 13.3 Annual School Support Visits: Each school and mother's day out program (or equivalent program) subject to these Policies shall undergo an annual, onsite support visit from the Office of Child & Youth Protection that will include, but is not limited to, reviewing compliance with these Policies, observing classrooms, after school programs, and other activities, and surveying or otherwise speaking to employees of the school or program about CYP compliance. - 13.4 Ad Hoc Support Visit: The Diocese reserves the right, in its sole discretion, to conduct an ad hoc support visit of any entity subject to these Policies.